pivpn/pivpn/LatestUpdate.md

 Everytime Test branch is merged into master, a new entry should be created with the date and changes being merged.

+## Jan 8th 2020

+Updates and improvements
+Issue #871: fix backup script

+install.sh
+  installScripts function:
+    update script not being copied over to /opt therefore update funcion was probably broken. changed script to copy all .sh scripts from .pivpn/scripts directory.

+Issue #871: fix backup script
+  I was probably very drunk when i first wrote this backup script. fixed it, now works with new code refactoring, loads vars from setupVars
+  Added backup for wireguard
+  Moved script to global pivpnscripts.
+  Added backup script to bash-completion
+  Added backup script to pivpn script

+update.sh
+  Commented the update from master branch to avoid users trying to update test from master.

+Updated LatestChages.md

 ## Jan 7th 2020

 Changes for FR #897